Agoric/agoric-sdk/packages/inter-protocol/docs/governance-params.md

 | MintingRatio       | ParamTypes.RATIO    | Yes |

 From RUN Protocol Whitepaper, v0.8:
->Governance through the BLDer DAO determines the parameters for RUNstake.
+>Governance through the BLDer DAO determines the parameters for stakeMint.
 These include the total debt limit, the minting limit per account, and minting fees and interest rates.

 ### Parity Stability Mechanism (PSM)